 There are some caveats with funds as well.
-Once again, it may be difficult to find the one fund most closely matching your concerns.
+Once again, it may be challenging to find the one fund most closely matching your concerns.
 As it is a relatively new sector, you may not find too many funds with more than a few years of investment experience and results.

 Also, socially responsible investing is something of a “boutique” offering and may come with higher than usual load fees.
-And of course the funds may not be doing as well as an S&P 500 index fund.
+And of course, the funds may not be doing as well as an S&P 500 index fund.

 Here's a list of the 10 largest socially responsible ETFs in terms of assets (as of March 2018):

 |iShares MSCI KLD 400 Social ETF||DSI|